Captains Courageous (1937 film): In popular culture

 Holden Caulfield, protagonist of the 1951 J.D.
 Salinger novel The Catcher in the Rye, is thought to look like Harvey Cheyne, as in the book a prostitute tells Caulfield that he looks like the boy who falls off a boat in a film costarring Melvyn Douglas, though the film is not mentioned by name.

+In Kurt Vonnegut's 1987 book Bluebeard, Rabo Karabekian tells Circe Berman that his father died in a movie theater while watching Captains Courageous.

 Chris Elliott has stated that Captains Courageous was the inspiration for the film Cabin Boy.